 Blogging exercises have been used successfully across disciplines, from the humanities to social sciences to medicine.
-There are two main ways for instructors to assign blogging as write-to-learn in higher education:
+There are two main ways for instructors to assign blogging as a write-to-learn exercise in higher education:

-- Class blog: Students take turns to author short, personal reflective essays on a topic or theme related to the class.
-Instructors can also use blogs as a way to collect creative assignments that uses online tools, such as podcast and collaborative timeline project.
+- Class blog: Students take turns to author short, personal reflective essays on a topic or theme related to the course.
+Instructors can also use blogs as a way to collect creative assignments that use online tools, such as a podcast or a collaborative timeline project.

 - Student personal blogs: Students write personal reflective essays in a journal-like manner; instructors then curate blog posts to put on a class blog.
 When used consistently over a student’s career, a blog can take the form of an e-portfolio.

-- Students in a language class can blog to practice their vocabulary and language skills; they can also establish a digital pen-pal relationship with students from other class sections or at other universities.
+- Students in a language course can blog to practice their vocabulary and language skills; they can also establish a digital pen-pal relationship with students from other course sections or at other universities.

-- Students in a media studies course on American television can analyze current television programs in light of their class readings.
+- Students in a media studies course on American television can analyze current television programs in light of their course readings.

 - Economics students can discuss current news in the context of the economic theories they learned in class.

-- The instructor of a Latin American and Caribbean Studies course uses a course blog to display the outcome of his students’ collaborative timeline project.
+- The instructor of a Latin American and Caribbean Studies course used a class blog to display the outcome of his students’ collaborative timeline project.
 Students and the instructor contributed meaningful events, periods, and dates from course readings and outside sources to create an overarching timeline of the history of sciences and technologies in Latin America.

-- Students in an ethnomusicology course put their podcasts (course capstone project), which analyze the sonic history of objects of historical importance on their course blog.
-The blog format allows them to present images and other information that enriches their podcasts.
+- Students in an ethnomusicology course put their podcasts (course capstone project), which analyze the sonic history of objects of historical importance, on their class blog.
+The blog format allowed them to present images and other information that enriched their podcasts.

-Read about using blog as a write-to-learn exercise and watch a recording of a faculty roundtable on blogging and wiki assignments to enhance learning.
-If you have question about the service or would like to discuss whether class blog is suitable for your course, email firstname.lastname@example.org to set up a consultation.
+If you have questions about the service or would like to discuss whether a class blog is suitable for your course, email firstname.lastname@example.org to set up a consultation.